MicroEJ/docs/index.rst

 - The `Application Developer Guide <ApplicationDeveloperGuide/index.html>`_ presents how to develop a Java or JavaScript application on MICROEJ VEE (Virtual Execution Environment).
 - The `VEE Porting Guide <VEEPortingGuide/index.html>`_ teaches you how to integrate MICROEJ VEE into a C Board Support Package as well as simulation configurations.
 - The `Kernel Developer Guide <KernelDeveloperGuide/index.html>`_ introduces you to advanced concepts, such as partial updates and dynamic app life cycle workflows.
+- The `VEE Wear User Guide <VEEWearUserGuide/index.html>`_ addresses the development of smartwatch applications using VEE Wear, specifically designed for low-power MCU and MPU.
 - The `Tutorials <Tutorials/index.html>`_ chapter covers a variety of topics related to developing with the MicroEJ ecosystem.

 .. toctree::